 - Try to eat enough calories and drink plenty of water.

-- Consume balanced intake of all the three macronutrient groups.
+- Consume a balanced intake of all the three macronutrient groups.

 - Have plenty of different fruits, veggies, and dark berries in your diet.